julianlam/feps/fep/07d7/fep-07d7.md

 **One-click check in**

 A link to enable one-click check in to pick up a shopping order.
-This example does not include a scheme for the specified URI, so the handler should assume it is HTTPS.

 `<a hfref="web+activitypub:shopping.example/pickup/12345?intent=arrive">Check in to pick up your order</a>`